ChuuniMage/krzysztophor/utilities/chanUtils.md

 }
 ```

-Only one change was made to this function in the production release:
+Only one change was made to this function in the production release: Changing `namedChannel` to be the first input, and making the `postInNamedChannel` function's first input curryable with the `=>` syntax.

 ```typescript
 export const postInNamedChannel = (namedChannel:string) =>
 (inputGuildObject:Discord.Guild, inputPost:string) => {.../
 ```

-The `namedChannel` input was made curryable, in order to define the `postInWarned` function, since posting in this specific channel is a function of many of the bot commands.
+This way, I can easily define a new function which is intended to post in a specific channel.
+Now, I can define a new function `postInWarned`, which takes the `inputGuildObject` and `inputPost` arguments, and posts them in the `🚨-warned-members` channel.

 ```typescript
 export let postInWarned = postInNamedChannel("🚨-warned-members")